Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

+The underlying theory uncertainties in these distributions up to NNLO+NNLL due to the variation of arbitrary factorization and renormalization scales are presented in \fig{fig:match_ZZ_mu}.
+Here, the complete $7$-point scale variations, as discussed in the text, have been presented where the maximum uncertainty in the low Q-region at LO is about $6.5\%$.
+However, the inclusion of higher-order NLO and NNLO corrections reduce this uncertainty to as low as $2.6\%$ and to less than $1.0\%$ respectively, for $Q=200$ GeV.
+The general observation is that these scale uncertainties are found to increase with $Q$, which for the NNLO case are found to change from about $0.7\%$ to about $4.5\%$.

-Finally, we consider the conventional seven-point scale variations in our resummed predictions to NNLO+NNLL accuracy and present the same in \fig{fig:match_ZZ_mu}.
-We note that at LO there is no renormalization scale dependence as the underlying Born process is an electroweak process, while at LO+LL the scale $\mu_R$ enters through the tower of dominant leading logarithms to all orders, and hence the observed larger uncertainties for LO+LL compared to LO.
-However, at higher orders and for higher $Q$ values, the threshold logarithms are dominant and as a result of resummation, the corresponding scale uncertainties are expected to be smaller than those in the FO ones.
-For the present case, the scale uncertainties at NLO+NLL (NNLO+NNLL) become smaller than those at NLO(NNLO) for $Q=700(400)$ GeV.
-While for NNLO, the scale variation reaches up to 3.4\% in high Q regions, the corresponding increase for NNLO+NNLL is about 2.6\%.
+For higher $Q$ values, the threshold logarithms are dominant and as a result of resummation, the corresponding scale uncertainties are expected to be smaller than those in the fixed-order ones.
+We see that the scale uncertainties increase from LO to LO+LL, this is because for the process under study there is no $\mu_R$ scale dependence at LO.
+On the other hand, the $7$-point scale uncertainties at NLO+NLL (NNLO+NNLL) become smaller than those at NLO(NNLO) beyond $Q=700(400)$ GeV.
+While for NNLO, the scale uncertainties reach up to $4.5\%$ in high Q regions, the corresponding ones at NNLO+NNLL level reach up to $3.2\%$.

+In the low $Q$ region, the resummation is found to enhance the scale uncertainties compared to the corresponding fixed-order results.
+This is due to the fact that in the low $Q$ region, the regular terms coming from the hard non-collinear gluons as well as those from the other parton channels are also important.
+However being nonuniversal, they cannot be resummed to all orders in the perturbation theory.
+As a result, the resummation cannot improve the scale uncertainties in the fixed-order results in the low $Q$ region.